By Pradeep Pandey · Co-Founder · 26 min read · Updated

 The decision between self-serve scheduling software and a managed service becomes clear once you have two data points: your actual weekly scheduling time and a total cost estimate.
 The five steps below produce both within one week.

 Calculate your estimated labor cost for scheduling.
 Multiply your hourly rate (or the hourly rate of whoever manages scheduling) by the weekly hours spent.
 Multiply by 50 weeks.
 Compare that number against the annual cost of a managed service.
 For most CAH nurse managers, the break-even is well inside year one.
+Use the SimpleScheduleAI ROI calculator to model the comparison automatically.

 Request a pricing comparison from Aladtec and SimpleScheduleAI.
 Neither publishes pricing publicly.
 Get quotes from both and compare total cost (license fee plus estimated labor), not just subscription price.